 In order to protect the health and well-being of the community, plans reflect engagement with UBIS stakeholders, administrators, faculty, staff, students, and alumni, and are in accordance with UBIS Protection Plan COVID-19 and local health authorities at each UBIS location.

 Hours of Operation

-The official office hours at all locations are 09:00 am - 17:00pm.
+The official office hours at all locations are 09:00 am - 17:00 pm in the local time zone.

 Research Institute